Agrictechventure68/smart-farming-platform/README.md

 # Smart Farming Platform

-This platform uses technology to improve agriculture for farmers and agribusinesses.
+An integrated AgricTech solution using modern technologies to support farmers, agribusinesses, logistics, and data intelligence.